cyberphor/knowledge-base/azure/services/security/directory/README.md

 Active Directory Users and Computers is a directory service for on-prem resources.

 ## Entra ID
-[Entra ID](/azure/services/security/directory-services/README.md) is a [PaaS](/cloud/concepts/README.md#cloud-service-models) offering and directory service for managing access to resources on-prem and in Azure.
+[Entra ID](/azure/services/security/directory-services/README.md) is a [PaaS](/cloud/concepts/README.md#cloud-service-models) offering and directory service for managing access to on-prem, Microsoft 365, and Azure resources.